This page aims to provide you with information to help you prepare for your Day surgery procedure.

 You will be called 24-48 hours before your procedure by a member of the Day Surgery Unit to help prepare you for your admission and answer any questions you may have.

-Please Note: Access is via our Wood Lane Entrance.
+Please Note: Main access is via our RNOH Scanning Department Entrance on Wood Lane Entrance, HA7 4AP.
 THIS IS A DROP OFF POINT ONLY and there is no parking available in this area.
-There is parking available within the main site should this be needed.
-If you are likely to require assistance with your mobility, please report to the main Outpatient entrance where staff will be available to help you.
-See map below:
+For access, please press the Adult Day Case Unit buzzer.
+There is parking available within the main site.
+If you are likely to require assistance with your mobility, please report to the Main Outpatient entrance where you can call for a porter.

-Follow signs to the Day Surgery Unit (DSU) which is clearly signposted, where you will then be admitted for your procedure.
+Follow signs to the Day Surgery Unit (DSU) which is clearly signposted on the slope Unit 5, where you will then be admitted for your procedure.

-• You will be met by the admissions team who will complete your admissions documentation.
+• You will be met by the nursing team who will complete your admissions documentation.

 • You will be seen by your consultant surgeon or their deputy and Consultant Anaesthetist or their deputy who will assess you, explain the procedure and ask you to sign a consent form for the surgery and anaesthetic.